top of page

 Nicholas Dean Outdoors

 Established in 2002, Nicholas Dean Outdoors is located in the northwestern corner of British Columbia near the Alaskan border — a scenic region with arguably the best steelhead and salmon fishing in the world.
 NDO owns government-allotted guiding licenses and rod days on the Lower Skeena region’s best classified waters, including the Upper Zymoetz, Lower Zymoetz, Kalum, Lower Skeena (Skeena 2) and a section of the Upper Skeena (Skeena 4).
 NDO also guides on over 50 unclassified rivers, lakes and streams, such as the Kitimat, Nass, Bell-Irving, Meziadin, Kasiks, Exstew and Exchamsiks.
-With this a wide-ranging portfolio, NDO guests enjoy a variety of the top fishing opportunities available in the region.
+With this wide-ranging portfolio, NDO guests enjoy a variety of the top fishing opportunities available in the region.
 Additionally, if less than desirable fishing conditions are encountered, NDO's highly knowledgeable, locally-based guides can nearly always find fishable water.

 Additional Information & Resources